 Best Foods To Eat in Granada

-The cities of Andalusia and their citizens have many a long-standing rivalry.
-Who has the best football team?
-The most authentic flamenco?
-The grandest Moorish fortification, or alcazaba?
-Who serves the best tapas?
+The cities of Andalusia and their citizens have many long-standing rivalries from who has the best football team to the most authentic flamenco, the grandest Moorish alcazaba, and who serves the best tapas.

-People will almost come to blows over which is the better beer.
-Malaga’s Victoria, Cordoba’s La Mezquita, Seville’s Cruzcampo, or Granada’s Alhambra?
-However, there are Andalusia-spanning tapas and dishes common to all cities, that have everyone in agreement.
+People may well come to blows over which is the better beer: Malaga’s Victoria, Cordoba’s La Mezquita, Seville’s Cruzcampo, or Granada’s Alhambra.
+However, there are some tapas and dishes common to all Andalusian cities that everyone can agree on.

-One of these is rabo de toro, slow-braised bull or ox tail that has ancient Roman origins.
-This is because the tails traditionally came from bulls defeated in the bull-fighting ring.
+Rabo de toro.
+It’s a slow-braised bull or ox tail with ancient Roman origins—the tails traditionally came from bulls defeated in the bull-fighting ring.

-Another Roman dish popularized in Andalusia is the cold tomato soup Gazpacho, and it’s bready brother Salmorejo, which is topped with ham and boiled egg.
-These have many cousins, such as Ajoblanco, which replaces the tomatoes with ground almonds, and Porra, which is made from various crushed or ground main ingredients.
+Gazpacho and Salmorejo.
+Another Roman dish popularized in Andalusia is the cold tomato soup of gazpacho or salmorejo, which is topped with ham and boiled egg.
+These dishes have many cousins such as Ajoblanco, which replaces the tomatoes with ground almonds, and Porra, which is made from various crushed or ground main ingredients.

-Of Arabic origins is Berejenas con Miel de Caña.
-These are battered and fried eggplant sticks doused in “cane honey”, that is, cane sugar molasses that have the fragrance of caramel and the slight after-taste of licorice.
+Berejenas con Miel de Caña.
+These are battered and fried eggplant sticks covered in cane honey (or cane sugar molasses), which gives it its caramel fragrance and slight licorice after-taste.

-Served with the same sticky dressing are often fried artichokes of Jewish tradition.
-And another dish thought to be of Jewish origins is Albondigas, meatballs served in sauce, my favorite being that made of almonds.
+Jewish artichokes and albondigas.
+Served with the same sticky dressing are often-fried artichokes of Jewish tradition.
+And another dish thought to be of Jewish origins is albondigas, meatballs served in sauce.

-Known as “poor man’s potatoes”, Patatas a lo Pobre, is a fry-up of thinly sliced potatoes, onions, red and green peppers and egg.
-Particularly satisfying in the winter months.
+Patatas a lo Pobre.
+Known as “poor man’s potatoes”, these are fried, thinly sliced potatoes, onions, red and green peppers, and egg—particularly satisfying in the winter months.

-Finally, I’ll include, for her sake, a dish that is my mom’s favorite whenever she comes to visit.
-Though you’ll find Huevos Rotos, right across Spain, these fries covered in runny “broken eggs” are elevated to new heights by the local cured ham, the omnipresent jamón serrano.
+Huevos Rotos.
+Though you’ll find these all over Spain, these fries covered in runny “broken eggs” are elevated to new heights by the local cured ham: jamón serrano.

-Where you can find them: Anywhere in Granada, but also Malaga, Antequera, Jaen, Cordoba and Seville.
-La Cueva de 1900 has restaurants offering Andalusian cuisine in every major town across the region.
-My favorite is La Cueva de 1900 is on the corner of the elegant square of Plaza Santa Ana.
+Where to get them: Anywhere in Granada, as well as Malaga, Antequera, Jaen, Cordoba, and Seville.
+La Cueva de 1900 has restaurants serving Andalusian cuisine in every major town across the region.
+My favorite is La Cueva de 1900 on the corner of the elegant Plaza Santa Ana square.

 9. Middle Eastern and Other Typical Sweets and Desserts